Success in finance isn't about "the perfect trade"—it's about consistency. For most self-made millionaires, the secret is the 1% Rule.

 1Optimize Your Savings Rate

 Start with your current savings rate and increase it by 1% next month.
-You won't feel the difference in daily life, but your Portfolio will in a decade.
+You won't feel the difference in daily life, but your portfolio will in a decade.

 Example: If you currently save $500/month, increase it to $505 next month.
 In one year, you'll be saving $560/month—a 12% increase that felt painless.